Crataco/ai-guide/guide/original.md

 [GPT-Neo 2.7B](https://cdn.discordapp.com/attachments/1042160561808482304/1088509745859670036/Screenshot_2023-03-23_10-08-45.png) | "Naive" preset with rep_penalty of 1.5 | Somehow as bad as I remember.
 It could just be the settings, though.
 [LLaMA 7B (HF)](https://cdn.discordapp.com/attachments/1042160561808482304/1087680050121429014/llama-7b-naive.png) | "Naive" preset | Naive preset plays it safe, but the responses are short.
 I notice LLaMA doesn't require repetition penalty as much as other models do; 1.0 is just fine here.
 [LLaMA 7B (HF)](https://cdn.discordapp.com/attachments/1042160561808482304/1087683927080177744/llama-7b-sphinx.png) | "Sphinx Moth" preset | The Sphinx Moth preset is the opposite: the responses are lengthy yet very risk-taking (it hallucinated websites that don't exist, but I just went with it).
 I might need to find a preset that's kind of in-between.
 [LLaMA 13B (GPTQ)](https://cdn.discordapp.com/attachments/1092245228028706867/1092524304811442176/Screenshot_2023-04-03_12-01-06.png) | "Naive" preset | Unusual case.
-I had to use GPTQ and a quantized version of the model to run it on my hardware (in my experience, LLaMA 7B GPTQ gave worse results than HF).
-So far, this one does the best job at following the character's introduction prompt (as Alice introduces herself as a fairy).
+I had to use GPTQ and a quantized version of the model to run it on my hardware.
+I feel like GPTQ gives worse results than HF for LLaMA 7B; maybe it's a settings thing or something?
+Well, either way, this one does the best job at following the character's introduction prompt (as Alice introduces herself as a fairy).
 The results are decent, but I feel like "Naive" keeps it too safe.
 [LLaMA 13B (GPTQ)](https://cdn.discordapp.com/attachments/1092245228028706867/1092528952691666955/Screenshot_2023-04-03_12-19-48.png) | [Custom preset](https://cdn.discordapp.com/attachments/1092245228028706867/1092526311114821652/Screenshot_2023-04-03_12-09-21.png) | Results are great, but need further tweaking.
 [LLaMA 13B (GPTQ)](https://cdn.discordapp.com/attachments/1092245228028706867/1092530174760849512/Screenshot_2023-04-03_12-24-42.png) | Custom preset | I've turned up top-p to 1.0.
 The responses seem longer, but it went off the rails REAL quick.
 [LLaMA 13B (GPTQ)](https://cdn.discordapp.com/attachments/1092245228028706867/1092533241375883375/Screenshot_2023-04-03_12-36-50.png) | Custom preset | To make up for it, I lowered the temperature to 0.6 and raised the repetition penalty to 1.05.
 Temperature might need to be lowered some more since it keeps making up new things, but that's to be expected with the little information I've given the AI.
 (I think top-k 1.0 contributes to longer messages at the cost of making more assumptions?)